Label & Packaging Trends for 2018

 Consumers will also increasingly make purchasing decisions based on safe packaging disposal.
 Brands need to communicate that they are working to be part of the solution to this issue in order to capture consumer attention.
 This can be accomplished through the use of sustainable label products as well as by communicating and educating consumers on the disposal of a product’s packaging.

 There is a growing demand for transparency in the products consumers purchase.
 Many are health conscious and are opting for healthy products with recognizable or natural ingredients.
 Clean labeling and transparency allow consumers to be informed about the ingredients in their products.

 Mintel states that today’s consumers are more informed than ever; however, brands are in real danger of being rejected if consumers feel overloaded with information, leading to the questioning of provenance, authenticity, and transparency.
 There is an opportunity for brands to bring the next generation of clean labeling to packaging design to provide a moment of calm and clarity for shoppers in an increasingly hectic retail environment.

 eCommerce offers opportunities

 According to a Mintel survey, over one-third of those surveyed purchased groceries online in the past year and most plan to repeat this behavior.
-A ‘Future of Food Retailing’ report predicts that ecommerce food and consumables is expected to grow 23.1% each year through 2020.
+A ‘Future of Food Retailing’ report predicts that e-commerce food and consumables are expected to grow 23.1% each year through 2020.

-With the rise of online shopping there have been challenges.
+With the rise of online shopping, there have been challenges.
 This has opened the door to opportunities to utilize packaging for product protection during shipping, right-sizing the packaging and making sure that it provides a seamless brand experience for the consumer.
-The advantage of online shopping may be convenience, but this also means that consumers have even higher expectations from the brands they know and love.
+The advantage of online shopping may be convenient, but this also means that consumers have even higher expectations from the brands they know and love.